mezo-org/musd/docs/rfc-microloans.md

 ##### Liquidation Mechanism

 There is a public `liquidate` function callable by anyone that can supply:
-- A MicroTrove address that is eligible for liquidation
+- A borrower address that is eligible for liquidation
 - MUSD equal to the MicroTrove's debt

 On calling `liquidate`: